How can I modify the robots.txt file to allow search engines to index our site?

 Allowing your Site to be Indexed:

-Customers can request that the robots.txt file be modified to allow site indexing.
+Customers can modify the robots.txt file to allow site indexing.
 This would allow their site to be indexed by search engines, including Google, Yahoo, Bing, and so on.

 Many of these search engines have various robot agents that index sites.
 Some are standard (free), while others require content submission and/or are paid services.